 The origins of the abbey date back to 1229.
 Queen Ermengarde, the widow of William the Lion and mother of Alexander II, invited the Cistercians at Melrose Abbey to set up a daughter-house at Balmerino.
 She chose this location close to the North Fife coast because of its benign climate and perhaps because of its existing religious connections.

-At the time the settlement here was known as Balmerinach, or St Merinac's Place: named after one of the monks who accompanied St Regulus (or St Rule) when he brought the bones of St Andrew to Scotland many centuries earlier.
-It is tempting to suggest that Balmerino Abbey may have been founded on a site first chosen for a chapel as long as 800 years earlier by St Merinac.
+At the time the settlement here was known as Balmerinach, or St Merinac's Place: named after one of the monks who accompanied St Regulus (or St Rule) when he is said to have brought the bones of St Andrew to Scotland in 347.
+On this basis, Balmerino Abbey may have been founded on a site first chosen for a chapel nearly nine centuries earlier by St Merinac.

 Alexander II granted the abbey a founding charter in 1231, and on her death in 1233, Queen Ermingarde was buried in front of the high altar, suggesting that by then work had progressed reasonably well on the choir of the abbey church, usually the first part of any abbey to be built.
 (Continues below image...)